3D printer maker Stratasys raises forecast on strong demand

 Analysts on average were expecting a profit of 45 cents per share on revenue of $156.6 million, according to Thomson Reuters I/B/E/S.

 Stratasys' stock was up 18 percent at $116.5 in late afternoon trading.
-Shares of Voxeljet AG, Exone Co and 3D Systems Corp were up between 2 percent and 7 percent.
+Shares of Voxeljet AG (VJET.N), Exone Co (XONE.O) and 3D Systems Corp (DDD.N) were up between 2 percent and 7 percent.

 (Editing by Saumyadeb Chakrabarty and Savio D'Souza)